 Too soon however did he feel himself being shaken back into reality and he groaned in annoyance.
 “S-Stop…” he moaned under his breath.
 “It’s only been a few minutes…”

 And then he felt a sudden slap on his face which made him become alert and he barked in pain.
-It didn’t really actually hurt that much, but it surprised him and it stung a little.
+It didn’t really actually hurt that much, but it sure surprised him and it stung a little.
 Instinctively his eyes opened wide and he brought a hand up to his cheek to see Nayleen had, in fact, slapped him.
 “Ow!
 What the–?!”

 Sairek squinted at her.
 “It’s only been a few minutes… would prefer sleep, first.”